Integrative Biological and Behavioral Sciences

 Cognition and Perception

-Research that examines the role of cognitive-perceptual factors (e.g., perceived control over one’s health, self-efficacy, health literacy) with a focus on the underlying mechanisms leading to health-focused behavioral engagement for populations experiencing disparities.
+Research that examines the role of cognitive-perceptual factors (e.g., perceived control over one’s health, self-efficacy, health literacy) with a focus on the underlying mechanisms leading to health-focused behavioral engagement.

 Program Contact(s): Dr. Carlos Garrido, Dr. Arielle Gillman, Dr. Arundhati Gogineni, Dr. Olga Herren, Dr. Deborah Linares